 Next up, using multiple bank accounts for budgeting helps diversify the thin line between being an overspender and skinflint.
 Here’s what we mean by that.
 When a person has a single account, they can easily fall into the trap of spending it all or nothing at all.
 Why?
 Because using one account for everything overwhelms a person and blurs the thin line between overspending and saving way too much.

-Helps Staying Focused & Engaged To Financial Goals
+Helps Staying Focused & Engaged In Financial Goals

-Last and certainly not least, multiple accounts help you to stay focused and engaged to your financial goals.
-Whether it’s about buying a new car, repairing your house, investing in a side-business, etc., having multiple accounts keeps reminding you of your short and long-term money goals.
+Last and certainly not least, multiple accounts help you to stay focused and engaged with your financial goals.
+Whether it’s about buying a new car, repairing your house, investing in a side business, etc., having multiple accounts keeps reminding you of your short and long-term money goals.

 When you have broken down your money into separate categories, you get to focus on each category with more engagement and focus.
 For instance, if your emergency fund account would be running low, you’ll definitely cut down some of your fun expenses and allocate them to it.
-Similarly, your side-business account would keep nagging you that you need to start investing on a side-hustle.
+Similarly, your side-business account would keep nagging you that you need to start investing in a side hustle.

 No matter what your wealth goals are, if you don’t have multiple accounts, you’ll start losing focus and engagement to pull them off.